-The adoption of a new product, service, or idea is not an overnight phenomenon – it does not happen simultaneously in a social system.
+The adoption of a new product, service, or idea is not an overnight phenomenon – it does not happen simultaneously across all people in a social system.
 According to research, consumers who adopt an innovation earlier demonstrate different characteristics than someone who adopts an innovation later.
-Therefore, to marketers, understanding the characteristics of each segment that will either help or hinder the adoption of an innovation is important.
+Therefore, for marketers, understanding the characteristics of each segment that will either help or hinder the adoption of an innovation is important.

 In the diffusion of innovation theory, there are five adopter categories:

 - Innovators: Characterized by those who want to be the first to try the innovation.

 - Early Adopters: Characterized by those who are comfortable with change and adopting new ideas.

 - Early Majority: Characterized by those who adopt new innovations before the average person.
 However, evidence is needed that the innovation works before this category will adopt the innovation.

 - Late Majority: Characterized by those who are skeptical of change and will only adopt an innovation after it’s been generally accepted and adopted by the majority of the population.